stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

       seldon-app: rest-tfserving-model
 ```

-### Generate load and view the dashboard
+### Generate load on the service and view the dashboard

-Next, generate some load to have data on the dashboard:
+Next, generate some load to see data on the dashboard:
 ```
 while true
 do